bobtail-dev/bobtail-storage/README.md

 getItemBind returns an `rx.DepCell` bound to the value stored in `k`.
 This means that if the value stored in k changes, the DepCell will automatically update.

-The function is memoized, so it always returns the same cell for a given key.

 ```
     userCell = window.rxStorage.session.getItemBind 'username'
     rx.autoSub userCell.onSet, ([o, n]) ->